 its plums- the wee treasures.

 Scotch Dumpling.
 Charles Ross.

 The Fortune.
 The Red Sleeves.

-Coorie in, here at this long table, just for a bit, stay
+Away in, at our long table, just for a bit, stay,

 and bring your pie dish, or share mine- it’s Apple Day!